TL

 Figures & Tables First submissions should include the manuscript including tables and panels, and figures should be submitted with the submission.
 Figures must be submitted as editable files such as .eps or .pdf, tables must be supplied in Word rather than Excel or PDF, and observational studies must include a table of participant baseline characteristics.

-Reformat to Lancet Microbe using Livewrite Premium
+Reformat to The Lancet Microbe using Livewrite Premium

 Prospective Cohort Study